kgsensei/NitroTypeHack2/readme.md

 This project & all associated code are copyright &copy; of kgsensei 2023.
 Do not steal others code, it is illegal and copyright violation.
 I (kgsensei) am not responsible for any way that you or anyone else uses this tool.

+DISCLAIMER: The cheats performance will depend on your computer specs, some computers will be able to achieve higher speeds and accuracies than others.